Electric fires are generally safe, especially if you strictly follow instructions of the manufacturer.

-We decided to create a compilation of safety tips based on the various operation guides of different manufacturers.
-Make sure that you will read and carefully understand all the tips before using electric fireplace.
+We decided to create a list of safety tips based on the various operation guides of different manufacturers.
+Make sure that you read and understand all the tips before using your electric fireplace.

-- The heating component of the electric fireplace will feel hot once it is turned on.
-You need to refrain from touching this barely with your hand.
+- The heating component of an electric fireplace will get hot once it is turned on: do not touch it with your bare hands.
 While it is on its operating mode, the heater outlet’s surrounding can also get considerably hot.

-- In order to reduce the possibility of fire occurrence, make sure to keep all combustible materials away from the electric fires.
-The safe distance for the curtain, pillow, bedding, clothes, and furniture should be around 3 feet or more.
+- In order to reduce the risk of fire, make sure to keep all combustible materials away from electric fires.
+Safe distance for the curtain, pillow, bedding, clothes, and furniture should be around 3 feet or more.

 - Allow the air to circulate freely.
-The vents that discharges the hot air and the parts that intake the fresh air should never be blocked.
+The vents that discharge hot air and parts that intake the fresh air should never be blocked.

-- Electric Fireplace is considered as pet and kid safe; however, we still recommend you to practice caution when you are operating the appliance near the kids or a person with disability.
+- Electric fireplaces are considered pet and kid safe; however, we still recommend you to practice caution when you are operating the appliance near the kids or a person with disability.
 Never leave them unattended.

-- Unplug the heater when you are not using the equipment.
+- Unplug the heater when you are not using it.

-- Never use your electric fireplace in bathrooms or laundry area that will expose your equipment on water.
+- Never use your electric fireplace in bathrooms or laundry areas that will expose your equipment to water.
 Remember that electricity and water is never a good match.
-Do not install the heater in a place where it can accidentally fell down on a water container.
+Do not install the heater in a place where it can accidentally fall on a water container.

 Share this post